Next: C.2 Stack of Homogeneous

 which connects the lateral field components at two different vertical points that

-are at a distance
+are at a distance z from each other.

 The matrix

-z) is called the propagation matrix
+(z) is called the propagation matrix

 of the layer l and is obtained in the following way: